Welcome to PHIL 119: Ethical Leadership

 If you have specific problems or requirements, please, by all means, talk to me.
 The best way to contact me is via E-mail.

 Penn State welcomes students with disabilities into the University's educational programs.
 Every Penn State campus has an office for students with disabilities.
-The Student Disability Resources (SDR) website provides contact information for every Penn State campus at http://equity.psu.edu/student-disability-resources/disability-coordinator.
+The Student Disability Resources website provides contact information for every Penn State campus at http://equity.psu.edu/student-disability-resources/disability-coordinator.
 For further information, please visit the Student Disability Resources website at http://equity.psu.edu/student-disability-resources.

-In order to receive consideration for reasonable accommodations, you must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide the documentation described at http://equity.psu.edu/student-disability-resources/guidelines/.
+In order to receive consideration for reasonable accommodations, you must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation described at http://equity.psu.edu/student-disability-resources/applying-for-services.
 If the documentation supports your request for reasonable accommodations, your campus’s disability services office will provide you with an accommodation letter.
 Please share this letter with your instructors and discuss the accommodations with them as early in your courses as possible.
 You must follow this process for every semester that you request accommodations.

 Penn State is committed to equal access to programs, facilities, admission and employment for all persons.
 It is the policy of the University to maintain an environment free of harassment and free of discrimination against any person because of age, race, color, ancestry, national origin, religion, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, sexual orientation, marital or family status, pregnancy, pregnancy-related conditions, physical or mental disability, gender, perceived gender, gender identity, genetic information or political ideas.
 Discriminatory conduct and harassment, as well as sexual misconduct and relationship violence, violates the dignity of individuals, impedes the realization of the University's educational mission, and will not be tolerated.
 For further information, please visit the Affirmative Action Office website at http://www.psu.edu/dept/aaoffice/.